Robert Negoiță: Political career

-Negoiţă started his political career in 2004 when he joined the Social Democratic Party (PSD).
+Negoiță started his political career in 2004 when he joined the Social Democratic Party (PSD).
 In 2004 he became the vice president of the Social Democratic Youth (TSD; PSD's youth organization) and an important figure within the party's organization.

-In the second half of 2007, Robert Negoiţă launched, within TSD, The Young Social Democrats Entrepreneur League (LTISD) and became its president.
+In the second half of 2007, he launched, within TSD, The Young Social Democrats Entrepreneur League (LTISD) and became its president.
 Its mission was to solve the needs of taxpayers, and act as a bridge between the business community and society.
 Since it was founded, LTISD was involved in several public debates and came up with solutions for various problems.
 One of these was the implementation of differential taxation on land and property in order to reduce speculating and stop the rapid increase of real estate prices.

 He was voted vice president of PSD during the 2010 Extraordinary Congress.
-On July 7, 2010 Robert Negoiţă was voted president of the Ilfov County PSD chapter and starting 2011 he was the interim leader of PSD's Bucharest 3rd District branch.
+On July 7, 2010, Negoiță was voted president of the Ilfov County PSD chapter and starting 2011 he was the interim leader of PSD's Bucharest Sector 3 branch.

 He resigned from all positions held at Rin Group and other businesses and in the winter of 2008 he ran for a seat in the Romanian Chamber of Deputies.
 He was elected for a Teleorman County seat.

-Negoiţă was selected as the Social Liberal Union’s candidate for Bucharest's 3rd Sector municipal election, which was held in June 2012.
-On June 10, 2012, Negoiţă was elected as mayor.
-In 2020, during the coronavirus pandemic and Romanian local elections, Negoiţă switched parties from PSD to PRO Romania.
+Negoiță was selected as the Social Liberal Union’s candidate for Bucharest's 3rd Sector municipal election, which was held in June 2012.
+On June 10, 2012, Negoiță was elected as mayor.
+In 2020, during the coronavirus pandemic and Romanian local elections, Negoiță switched parties from PSD to PRO Romania.
 He was diagnosed with COVID-19 in August 2020 and was retroactively sacked from his mayoral position from the PSD government in what was seen as a retaliation of his party switch.